 Waiuta, the town at the top of the West Coast’s richest gold mine, grew from the region’s last great gold discovery, made back in 1905.

-Jimmy Martin the prospector, by appointment from the Reefton Visitor Centre, brings Waiuta and its mining history alive.
-Re-enacting his discovery of the gold-rich 'Birthday Reef', Jimmy takes you travelling back in time with him to absorb the colourful history and activity of the place.
+Appointments can be made for a tour of Waiuta, to bring Waiuta and its mining history alive. taking you back in time to absorb the colourful history and activity of the place.

 For those who want to explore on their own, Waiuta offers a range of walks around the town’s streets and nearby mine and battery sites.
-Within half an hour you can visit the site of the gold discovery, imagine the children swimming in the town's 'Olympic' pool, contemplate the work that went on around the Blackwater Mine and pass by the old police station where Waiuta's 'honorary mayor', Tim White, may sometimes be found in residence.
+Within half an hour you can visit the site of the gold discovery, imagine the children swimming in the town’s ‘Olympic’ pool, contemplate the work that went on around the Blackwater Mine and pass by the old police station.

 In the opposite direction a well-formed track descends to the site of the Snowy Battery where the quartz was once crushed to free the gold, and the cyanide tanks that were used to get the finest particles.
 The battery can be combined with a riverside bush walk to the site of a small hydro-electric power house, then up a bush track to town, completing a round trip of about 2½ hours.